-Westover Place Apartments is located 4.8 miles from the Subject in a similar location.
-Westover Place Apartments was built in 2005 and exhibits average condition, which is inferior to the anticipated excellent condition of the Subject upon completion.
-Westover Place Apartments offers slightly superior property amenities compared to the Subject as it offers a basketball court and swimming pool, which the Subject will not offer, though it lacks a community room, which the Subject will offer.
-This property offers similar in-unit amenities to the proposed Subject.
+Westover Place Apartments is located 5.0 miles from the Subject in a similar location.
+Westover Place Apartments was built in 2005 and exhibits average condition, which is slightly inferior to the anticipated good condition of the Subject upon completion.
+Westover Place Apartments offers similar property amenities compared to the Subject.
+This property offers inferior in-unit amenities to the proposed Subject as it lacks washers and dryers and microwaves, which the Subject will offer, though it offers balconies/patios, which the Subject will not offer.
 In terms of unit sizes, Westover Place Apartments is similar to the Subject.
-Overall, Westover Place Apartments is slightly inferior to the Subject.
-Westover Place Apartments is currently 96.9 and has historically maintained a waiting list, indicating strong demand for the property's affordable units.
+Overall, Westover Place Apartments is inferior to the Subject as proposed.
+Westover Place Apartments is currently

+96.9 and has historically maintained a waiting list, indicating strong demand for the property's affordable units.
 Therefore, we believe the Subject's proposed rents, which are below or in line with the rents currently achieved at Westover Place Apartments, are reasonable and achievable.

-Ashley Riverside Apartments is located 0.8 miles from the Subject in a similar location.
-Ashley Riverside Apartments was built in 2001 and exhibits average condition, which is inferior to the anticipated excellent condition of the Subject upon completion.
-Ashley Riverside Apartments offers slightly superior property amenities compared to the Subject as it offers a swimming pool, which the Subject will not offer, though it lacks a business center, which the Subject will offer.
-This property offers similar in-unit amenities to the proposed Subject.
+Ashley Riverside Apartments is located 1.2 miles from the Subject in a similar location.
+Ashley Riverside Apartments was built in 2004 and exhibits average condition, which is slightly inferior to the anticipated good condition of the Subject upon completion.
+Ashley Riverside Apartments offers similar property amenities compared to the Subject.
+This property offers slightly inferior in-unit amenities to the proposed Subject as it lacks washers and dryers, garbage disposals, microwaves and ceiling fans, which the Subject will offer, though it offers balconies/patios and walk-in closets, which the Subject will not offer.
 In terms of unit sizes, Ashley Riverside Apartments is similar to the Subject.
-Overall, Ashley Riverside Apartments is slightly inferior to the Subject.
+Overall, Ashley Riverside Apartments is slightly inferior to the Subject as proposed.
 Ashley Riverside Apartments is currently 98.5 percent occupied and maintains a waiting list, indicating strong demand for the property's affordable units.
 Therefore, we believe the Subject's proposed rents, which are below the rents currently achieved at Ashley Riverside Apartments, are reasonable and achievable.